farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Forensic Medicine.** You can use Lore in place of Investigate when the subject involves medical evidence. (adapted from Spirit of the Century SRD, §6.25.1)
 - **Heal Thyself.** (requires Scholar, Healer.) +2 to treat your own physical consequences with Lore.
 (Peter Blake)
 - **Herbal Remedies.** +2 to Lore rolls related to gathering plants suitable for treating the sick or injured.
 (Peter Blake)
 - **Plastic Surgeon.** (requires Scholar, Healer.)
 You know how to rearrange someone's face permanently.
 When you operate on a patient, you may use Lore to inflict physical stress on them.
 The greater the change you wish to make, the graver the consequence you must successfully inflict.
 (The GM decides what level of consequence is required for each change, and the consequence acts as justification for the patient to change an aspect to one relating to physical appearance at the next milestone.
-To alter an aspect against a character's will requires you to inflict an extreme consequence.) (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+To alter an aspect against a character's will requires you to inflict an extreme consequence.)
 - **Pouring Wine.** (requires Drinking from the Jug.)
 You take out a cup and pour a drink from your jug.
 This elaborate and difficult task causes a pause in the battle.
 No one may attack you while you pour, and you remove your lowest stress mark.
 This technique requires an entire action, and you may not perform the technique more than once in a row.
 (Fate System Toolkit, p.150)
 - **Scholar, Healer.** Can make physical recovery attempts with Lore.
 (Fate Core, p.300)
 - **Surgeon/Medical Specialist.** (requires Scholar, Healer.)
 You are a respected authority in a specific field of surgical or therapeutic medicine; define it at the time you take this stunt.
 Possibilities include heart or brain surgery, transplant operations, disease pathologies, and so on.
 You get a +2 to all Lore rolls relating to that field. (adapted from Spirit of the Century SRD, §6.25.1)